Diego antigen system: Distribution of the Diego^{a} antigen

 The Di^{a} antigen is also found in northern India and in Malaysia, where there are populations of East Asian ancestry.
 North Indians (of unspecified ethnicity) are reported to be 4% Di^{a}+.
 On the other hand, a sample of Indian students attending the University of Michigan, the majority of which were Gujarati, found none to be Di^{a}+.
 A survey of residents of the Klang Valley in Malaysia found the incidence of Di^{a}+ in ethnic Chinese to be 4%, in ethnic Malays to be a little over 1%, and in ethnic Indians (descended from southern Indians) to be a little under 1%.
 (A smaller sample of Malays in Penang, Malaysia, were 4% Di^{a}+.)

 The Di^{a} antigen is very rare in African and European populations.
 One West African subject had an ambiguous possible reaction to Di^{a}.
 About 0.5% of Europeans of Polish ancestry have been found to be Di^{a}+.
 This incidence has been attributed to gene mixture from Tatars who invaded Poland five to seven centuries ago.
 Diego Antigen has been found in 0.89% of Germans from Berlin.
 The Di^{a} antigen is very rare or absent in Aboriginal Australians, Papuans, natives of New Britain, and Polynesians.

 The distribution of the Di^{a} antigen has been cited as proof that the Americas were populated by migrations from Siberia.
 Differences in the frequency of the antigen in populations of indigenous people in the Americas correlate with major language families, modified by environmental conditions.
 Another study suggests that the distribution of the Di^{a} antigen in central and eastern Asia has been shaped by the expansion of Mongolian and related populations that resulted in the creation of the Mongol Empire in the 13th- and 14th-centuries.

+Clinical diagnostic

+Clinical testing in patient care for Diego antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Diego antigens expression on the red cell membrane.